GianluigiRiccardi/SunPlot-MATLAB/README.md

 ## ✍️ Author

 **Gianluigi Riccardi**
-*Engineer & AI enthusiast focused on predictive maintenance with MATLAB and Simulink.*
+*UnderEngineer & AI enthusiast focused on predictive maintenance with MATLAB and Simulink.*